D. P. Singh (writer): Early life

 Born in 1956, at Hoshiarpur, Punjab, India, Devinder received M.Sc.
 (Physics) degree from Panjab University, Chandigarh, in 1978.
 Started his professional career at SGGS Khalsa College, Chandigarh, India.
 In 1986, received Ph.D. degree from Guru Nanak Dev University, Amritsar.
 Served several Higher Education institutions, as part of the Punjab Education Services, Govt. of Punjab, during 1980-2008.
 After joining Shivalik College, Nangal in 1980, he excelled in popular science communication in Punjabi and English languages, but later on focussed on Science fiction, environmental and theological writings.

 Career

-After a 30 years long educational career, as Associate Professor in Physics, at Punjab Education Services, Govt. of Punjab, India, Dr. Singh moved to Canada in 2008.
-Herein, he founded an educational Center, dedicated to helping University/College/Senior Secondary students to achieve their academic dreams in the fields of Physical Sciences, and Humanities.
+After a 30-year career in education as an Associate Professor of Physics at Punjab Education Services, Govt. of Punjab, India, Dr. Singh moved to Canada in 2008.
+Herein, he founded an educational Center, dedicated to helping University/College/Senior Secondary students to achieve their academic dreams in the fields of Physical Sciences and Humanities.
 Since 2013, he has served as Director, and Educational Consultant to several academic institutions in GTA, Canada.
-During 2014-2020, he has worked as Associate Dean at International University of California, USA and is currently working as Honorary Director, Center for Understanding Sikhism, Mississauga, ON, Canada.
+During 2014-2020, he has worked as the Associate Dean at the International University of California, USA.
+He also worked as an Honorary Director to the Center for Understanding Sikhism, from late 2019 to early 2026, Mississauga, ON, Canada.
+He is currently working as a Professor at Arihanta Institute, San Jose, California, USA.